 Titan: 120 days

 The bottom line: All mattress have a break-in period, especially if it’s a type of mattress you’ve never slept on before.
-Both the HD and Titan come with a 120-day home trial.
-If at any point during your HD trial you decide to return the mattress, Saatva will pick it up and refund the purchase price, less a $99 transportation fee.
+HD’s trial is longer than Titan’s.
+If at any point during your HD trial you decide to return the mattress, Saatva will pick it up and refund the purchase price, less a $99 processing fee.
 Titan requires you to sleep on the mattress for at least 30 days before returning.
 According to Titan, the 120-day trial “can only be used once per customer per calendar year.”
 If you decide to return a Titan mattress, the company will refund your money in full.
 In most cases, Titan will ask you to donate the mattress.
 It is your responsibility to coordinate pickup from a charity.

 How long is the warranty?